 The Quick Select Flags

-The Quick Select flags are located in the upper right corner of all Waveform Views.
+The Quick Select flags are located in the upper left corner of all Waveform Views.
 From these flags you can jump to a marker's position with a single click, place a marker, split a marker to create a tethered pair (creates the "complement"), clear a marker and open the marker menus.

 These flags use the same colors as those defined for markers in the Color Theme.
 The active one is always highlighted as displayed for Marker number one above (referenced as 1 or M1).

 Dragging from these flags will bring the marker to the current screen position and make it visible if necessary.

 Clicking on one of these flags will automatically scroll the waveform view to the markers position and center it in the waveform window.
 This can also be referred to as "Jump to Marker".